Numerically Stable Resonating Hartree-Fock: Benchmarking Excited State Resonating Hartree-Fock Performance

 \subsection{Flexible ResHF Orbital Relaxation in LiF Dissociation}

 The LiF bond dissociation is a useful model to evaluate how well electronic structure methods can accommodate the contradictory demands of charge transfer and locally excited states.
-The \ce{S0} state has ionic character at bond equilibrium and undergoes mixing via an avoided crossing with the covalent, diradical \ce{S1} state as the LiF bond dissociates to neutral radical species. \cite{Kahn1974JCP, Bauschlicher1988JCP, Marie2023JPCA} A state-averaged approach in CASSCF will attempt to describe both states with a single set of orbitals, which is challenging for a small active space.
-In this case, we include the lowest lying triplet state in the state-averaging treatment, which follows closely with the singlet covalent, diradical state.
-Therefore, SA-CASSCF will tend to favor the covalent state over the ionic state during orbital relaxation, while SS-CASSCF will be free from this bias.
+Marie and Burton\cite{Marie2023JPCA} have show that several SS-CASSCF solutions exist for this system.
+We target two electronic states, one ionic and one neutral.
+This pair of states was referred to as ``quasi-diabatic'' by Marie and Burton\cite{Marie2023JPCA} because they exhibit a weakly avoided crossing.
+The \ce{S0} state has ionic character at bond equilibrium and mixes with the diradical \ce{S1} state as the LiF bond stretches. \cite{Kahn1974JCP, Bauschlicher1988JCP, Marie2023JPCA} A state-averaged approach in CASSCF will attempt to describe both states with a single set of orbitals, which is challenging for a small active space.
+We also include the lowest lying triplet state in the state-averaging.
+Therefore, SA-CASSCF will tend to favor the diradical state over the ionic state during orbital relaxation, while SS-CASSCF will be free from this bias.